griffincalme/MicroDeconvolution/README.md

 ###Looped
-These scripts iterate over a folder of IHC images and either output images or a csv of the data.
+These scripts iterate over a folder of IHC images and either output processed images or a csv of the data.

 #Website